bbcoelho/bbcoelho/README.md

 #

-### ⛏️ Now working on...
-Wizzer projects with React.js (www.wizzer.com.br)
-### ⛏️ And developing a SPA to automate a buying process of a friend's restaurant chain (https://github.com/bbcoelho/purpleorchid)
+### ⛏️ Now working... developing a SPA to automate a buying process of a friend's restaurant chain (https://github.com/bbcoelho/purpleorchid)

 ### 📚 Now studying... iOS Swift